instadeepai/jumanji/docs/environments/knapsack.md

 When the environment is reset, a new problem instance is generated, by sampling weights and values from a uniform distribution between 0 and 1.
 The weight limit of the knapsack is a parameter of the environment.
-A trajectory terminates when no further item can be added to the knapsack, or that the last action was invalid.
+A trajectory terminates when no further item can be added to the knapsack, or the last action is invalid.

 ## Observation
 The observation given to the agent provides information on the total problem, the items already added